Constraints on galaxy formation from the cosmic-far-infrared-background\,$-$\,optical-imaging cross-correlation using \textit{Herschel} and UNIONS: Introduction

-Another tracer of the evolution of galaxies and large-scale structure is direct starlight observed at optical wavelengths.
-Accounting for roughly the other half of the light emitted from star-forming galaxies, as well as the starlight emitted from galaxies with old stellar populations, the cosmic optical background (COB) is an important observable that provides constraints on galaxy evolution complementary to those from the CIB \citep[e.g.][]{Conselice2016, Lauer2021}.
-However, measuring this background is complicated in many cases (particularly for ground-based telescopes) by local foregrounds, such as the Earth's atmosphere and instrumental artefacts.
+The COB is another probe of the evolution of galaxies and large-scale structure, tracing direct starlight observed at optical wavelengths.\footnote{This includes near-IR light, which has been extensively studied through auto-correlation functions \citep{Kashlinsky2005a, Kashlinsky2018}, with some debate over the origin of the clustered signals \citep[see e.g.][]{Kashlinsky2005b,Kashlinsky2007,Thompson2007,Cooray2007, Cooray2012,Donnerstein2015}.} Accounting for roughly the other half of the light emitted from star-forming galaxies, as well as the starlight emitted from galaxies with old stellar populations, the COB is an important observable that provides constraints on galaxy evolution complementary to those from the CIB \citep[e.g.][]{BernsteinIII2002, Lauer2021}.
+However, measuring this background is complicated in many cases (particularly for ground-based telescopes) by local foregrounds, such as the Earth's atmosphere and instrumental artefacts \citep[e.g.][]{BernsteinI2002}.
 This can be bypassed by cross-correlating optical maps with space-based surveys at longer wavelengths.
 Measuring cross-correlations and cross-power spectra between optical and submm wavelengths has great potential to probe the build-up of stellar components over cosmic time.
 Such cross-correlation measurements can also be used to estimate the part of the optical (or submm) fluctuations (not the average background level) that correlates with the submm (or optical) fluctuations.